 While ableism is entrenched in our society, there are steps we can all take toward becoming allies for people with disabilities.
 Examples of allyship provided by the Office of Equity and Social Justice and Department of Human Resource’s Disability Services team include:

 - Normalize conversations about disabilities and accommodations.
 If you are a supervisor or manager, remind your team King County supports employees with disabilities and they can come to you or speak to their HR manager or Disability Services if they think they may need an accommodation.
 A great way for supervisors to connect with employees to begin potential conversations around accommodations is to simply ask your employees, “How can I help you?”
 If you are a team member, bring the topic up in meetings or remind other employees about it.
+Read Supporting People with disabilities: When and how to disclose a disability.

 - Advocate for inclusive and universal design.
 If spaces are being designed or meetings are being coordinated, encourage decisionmakers to reach out to or Disability Services to ensure they meet the needs of individuals with disabilities.
+Here is a booklet on best practices for Universal Design from the City of Bellevue.

 - Educate yourself.
 Research disabilities and ableism.
 A few great resources include